SMThapa/assesmentPeerXP/README.md

 The assessment required to build a Personal Finance Management application UI that should allow users to record and track their expenses.

+###Timeframe:

+The assessment was completed within the given timeframe of one week.

 ## Tasks Completed:

 ### Login Page: